The superradiant stability of Kerr-Newman black holes: Algebraic analysis of the superradiant stability of Kerr-Newman black holes

 \bea A_1&=&2qQ\omega +2M\mu ^2-4M\omega ^2,\\\nonumber E_1&=&-4a^2M+4a^2m^2M+4M^3-4MQ^2\\\nn && +2amqQ( a^2+Q^2) +4a^2M( -a^2-Q^2) \mu ^2\\\nn && +2a^2M( a^2+Q^2) \mu ^2+4M( -a^2-Q^2) K_{lm}\\\nn && +2M( a^2+Q^2) K_{lm}+4a^2r_--4a^2m^2r_-\\\nn && +4amMqQr_-+2a^2q^2Q^2r_-+4a^2M^2\mu ^2r_-\\\nn && -2a^2Q^2\mu ^2r_-+4M^2( -1+K_{lm}) r_-\\\nn && +2a^2K_{lm}r_-+2Q^2[ 2+Q^2( q-\mu)( q+\mu) \\\nn && +K_{lm}] r_--6amqQr_{-}^{2}-6M( -Q^2\mu ^2\\\nn && +K_{lm}) r_{-}^{2}-4M^2\mu ^2r_{-}^{3}-2Q^2( q^2+\mu ^2) r_{-}^{3}\\\nn && +2K_{lm}r_{-}^{3}+2M\mu ^2r_{-}^{4}+\omega ^2( 4a^4M+4a^2Q^2r_-\\\nn && +4Q^2r_{-}^{3}-4Mr_{-}^{4}) +\omega[ -8a^3mM\\\nn && -8amM( -a^2-Q^2) -4amM( a^2+Q^2) \\\nn && -2a^2qQ( a^2+Q^2)-4a^2MqQr_-\\\nn && -8am( M^2+Q^2) r_-+12amMr_{-}^{2}-6qQ^3r_{-}^{2}\\ && +4MqQr_{-}^{3}+2qQr_{-}^{4}]. \eea \bea\nn C_1&=&-3(r_+-r_-)K_{lm}+12r_-(Q^2-r_-^2-r_+r_-)\omega^2\\\nonumber &&+6[am(r_-+r_+)-(Q^2-3r_-^2-r_-r_+)qQ]\omega\\\nonumber &&-3(Q^2r_--Q^2r_+-r_-^3+r_+^2 r_-)\mu^2\\ &&-6amqQ-6q^2Q^2r_-, \eea

 In this article, we represent the numerator of the derivative of the effective potential $V'(z)$.
-This quartic polynomial of $z$ enable us to study the existence of the trapping well outside the horizon by analyzing the property of the roots of the equation.
+This quartic polynomial of $z$ enables us to study the existence of the trapping well outside the horizon by analyzing the property of the roots of the equation.
 We adopt $z_1$, $z_2$, $z_3$ and $z_4$ to denote the four roots of $f_1(z) = 0$.
 The relationships among them adhere to the Vieta theorem. \bea z_1z_2z_3z_4=\frac{E_1}{A_1},\\ z_1z_2+z_1z_3+z_1z_4+z_2z_3+z_2z_4+z_3z_4=\frac{C_1}{A_1}. \eea

-When $z> 0$, one can infer from the asymptotic behaviors of the effective potential at the inner and outer horizons and spatial infinity that the number of positive roots of quation $V'(z)=0(\text{or}~ f_1(z)=0)$ cannot less than two.
-Hence these two positive roots is written as $z_1, z_2$.
+When $z> 0$, one can infer from the asymptotic behaviors of the effective potential at the inner and outer horizons and spatial infinity that the number of positive roots of $V'(z)=0(\text{or}~ f_1(z)=0)$ cannot less than two.
+Hence these two positive roots are written as $z_1, z_2$.

 Studies have shown that for any $\omega$ \bea E_1>0. \eea and under the condition of \bea E_1>0,~~C_1<0, \eea $f_1(z)=0$, i.e., $z_3,z_4$ are both negative.

 The expression of $C_1$ is written as \bea \nonumber C_1&=&-3(r_+-r_-)K_{lm}+12r_-(Q^2-r_-^2-r_+r_-)\omega^2\\\nonumber &&+6[am(r_-+r_+)-(Q^2-3r_-^2-r_-r_+)qQ]\omega\\\nonumber &&-3(Q^2r_--Q^2r_+-r_-^3+r_+^2 r_-)\mu^2\\ &&-6amqQ-6q^2Q^2r_-. \eea Here, the eigenvalue of the spheroidal angular equation $K _{lm}$ follows the lower bound, \bea K _{lm}\geq m^2 -a^2( \mu ^2-\omega ^2). \eea